atticedit/jukebox-jury/README.md

 ## Data Source

-An XML file of playlist data from iTunes comprised of tracks (excluding spoken word tracks and other non-songs) that have values entered for Name, Artist, Genre, Intensity, and Focusing.
+I wrote a script that looks in iTunes for tracks with values entered for all five of these attributes: Name, Artist, Genre, Intensity, and Focusing.
+It exports those values to a CSV file with one row per song.